-Removing the power-button board
+Removing the power-button with fingerprint reader

 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

-- 3. Remove the heat sink.

-- 4. Remove the fan.
+- 3. Remove the fan.

-- 5. Remove the I/O board.
+- 4. Remove the I/O board.

-The following image indicates the location of the power button with fingerprint reader and provides a visual representation of the removal procedure.
+The following image(s) indicate the location of the power-button with fingerprint reader and provides a visual representation of the removal procedure.

-- 1. Remove the two screws (M1.6x2.5) that secure the power-button bracket to the palm-rest and keyboard assembly. - 2.
-Lift the power-button bracket off the palm-rest and keyboard assembly. - 3.
-Open the latch, and disconnect the power-button cable from the fingerprint reader-board. - 4.
-Lift the power button, along with its cable, off the slot on the palm-rest and keyboard assembly.
+- 1. Remove the screw (M2x3) that secures the power-button bracket to the palm-rest assembly. - 2.
+Lift the power-button bracket off the palm-rest assembly. - 3.
+Open the latch and disconnect the power-button with fingerprint reader cable from the power-button board. - 4.
+Remove the screw (M2x3) that secures the power-button with fingerprint reader to the palm-rest assembly. - 5.
+Peel the tape that secures the power-button with fingerprint reader cable to the palm-rest assembly. - 6.
+Lift the power-button and fingerprint reader and its cable off the palm-rest assembly.

-Installing the power-button board
+Installing the power-button with fingerprint reader

-If you are replacing a component, remove the existing component before performing the installation procedure.
+If you are replacing a component, remove the existing component before performing the installation process.

-The following image indicates the location of the power button with fingerprint reader and provides a visual representation of the installation procedure.
+The following image(s) indicate the location of the power-button with fingerprint reader and provides a visual representation of the installation procedure.